-But it is actually Cloud Security that ultimately supersedes every other service the company offers to its consumers.
+But it is infact Cloud Security that ultimately supersedes every other service the company offers to its consumers.
 Would any company be naive enough to ignore the most aspect of business?
 Right from securing consumers data to the information related to their own employees.
 It is crucial that the company understands the significance of Cloud Security in the cloud model.

-The partnership between the company the cloud service provider plays a key role here.
+The partnership between the company and the cloud service provider plays a key role here.
 It is extremely important the cloud management firm understand the needs of the company, and also that the company completely understands the way the cloud model functions and the role it plays in the business growth.
 Also critical for the business is to be aware about the limitations the proposed cloud model has and how the company plans to overcome them.

 Where do the companies stand right now?

 A very recent survey by Ben Kepes shows that there is desperate need of understanding the cloud models for any company who is embracing it.
 Check the statistics below: